 Some Advice and Tips - Before you Go

 Some pre-walk planning is always required to ensure an enjoyable and safe day out.

 · Choose a walk that is suitable for you.
 Allow plenty of time – at least 1 hour for every 4km, and add extra time for any uphill sections, rests, eating, taking photos, etc.

 · Find out as much as you can about the walk and how to get there in advance by referring to some of the websites highlighted in this publication.

 · Print off a downloadable map, study it and bring it or a hard copy map with you.

-· Plan and pack whatever you need for your walk in advance including all necessary clothing, a snack, drink and your camera.
+· Plan and pack whatever you need for your walk in advance, including all necessary clothing, a snack, drink and camera.

-· Normal outdoor footwear, such as regular runners, is suitable for most multi-access and easy short walks and walks in Coillte Forests.
-For moderate walks strong walking shoes or walking boots should be worn.
-For higher grade walks strong walking boots that give your ankles support and keep your feet dry for at least most of the day are essential.
+· Normal outdoor footwear, such as regular runners, are suitable for most multi-access and easy or short walks, and also walks in Coillte Forests.
+For moderate walks, strong walking shoes or walking boots should be worn.
+Essentail for higher grade walks are strong walking boots that give your ankles support and keep your feet dry for at least most of the day.

 · In terms of clothing, loose light layers are recommended for walking.